pantheon-systems/documentation/source/_docs/drupal-s3.md

 ####If you have files in Drupal that need inclusion with S3 run:
 terminus drush 's3fs-copy-local'

-If you receive an Access Denied error message from Amazon, check the permissions on your bucket.
+If you receive an Access Denied error message from Amazon, check the permissions on your bucket and policies.
 Check that all your configuration settings in Drupal are complete and accurate.